top of page

 AI + EDUCATION

-Chatbots integrated into SLMs and LLMs can be embedded within existing technological infrastructure to deliver accessible education to a broad population.
+Chatbots integrated into SLMs and LLMs can be embedded within existing technological infrastructure to deliver a more comprehensive and widely accessible education to a broad population.

 Macro Conclusion_AI and Education.png